Skip to content

 • Toggle search form

-Posted on July 15, 2017December 24, 2022 By stega
+Posted on July 15, 2017May 29, 2025 By stega

-The tech put in a new tank (which was pretty easy work since his co-worker who had done the install had corrected faults left by the POs lack of diligence–like the simple fact that he put in a proper drain pan so risk of damage to the floor was minimized.)
-He didn’t complete job though as he was a bit green to the whole which wire goes where and the switch the POs had installed for the tank’s power wasn’t actually rated for the job.
+The tech put in a new tank (pretty easy work since his co-worker who did the install had corrected faults left by the POs’ lack of diligence, such as putting in a proper drain pan to minimize risk of damage to the floor).
+He didn’t complete the job though, as he was a bit green to the whole ‘which wire goes where’ thing, and the switch the POs had installed for the tank’s power wasn’t actually rated for the job.
+Another call to our handy electricians and they came back out, replaced the switch and wired things up properly.
+Thankfully, during this week of water chaos, we could make use of the guest bathroom shower for our hygiene needs.

-Every Day Things Tags:Electrical, Hot Water
+Every Day Things Tags:Electrical

 Post navigation